How we manage your privacy

 Can you access your personal file?

 You have the right to access your personal information subject to some legal exceptions.
 For example, you cannot access those case notes that have been provided by another party.
-If we cannot provide access to your personal information, we will consider whether a mutually agreed intermediary would allow sufficient access to meet your needs and ours.
 There is no charge for accessing your personal information.